 Lastly, it's a good idea to test the button, especially in more complex use cases, to ensure that it is performing the way you would like it to.
 Below you can see that pressing the "Mark project complete" button updates the checkbox field the way we intended it to.

-Currently, you can set a button to perform a maximum of 5 actions at once.
+You can set a button to perform a maximum of 5 actions at once.
 The actions performed are all or nothing.
-There is no "logic" that can be configured for the button.
+There is no "logic" that can be configured for the button

 Can collaborators with Read-only or Commenter permissions click on buttons?